by Whitney Hopler, Communications Director

 Parker noted that, “Gallup analysis has shown, when an individual is given an opportunity to use their strengths every day at work, they are ‘three times more likely to report having an excellent quality of life, six times more likely to be engaged at work, 8 percent more productive, and 15 percent less likely to quit their jobs.’”

-Human Resources encourages everyone who works at Mason to use their strengths to the fullest, Parker said, and doing so “will provide great benefit to faculty and staff as individuals and the university as a whole.”
+Human Resources and Payroll encourages everyone who works at Mason to use their strengths to the fullest, Parker said, and doing so “will provide great benefit to faculty and staff as individuals and the university as a whole.”

 Mason’s students, faculty, and staff can keep going deeper into the benefits of using their personal strengths on an ongoing basis.
 In fact, Mateen said, there’s no limit to how much Strengths can help people fulfill their potential in life.
 “Successful people know what they’re good at, they know what they’re not so good at, and they leverage everything else.
 If you continue to work on your strengths, you can become extraordinary!”